jockee/lang/lang.md

 # KEY

-  - TODO: if not in Foldable, it can't use Foldables functions
-  - WIP: use the correct definition of fold for foldables
-  - TODO: ListVal is `Foldable for _List_`.
-Ie, give [] the name List
+  - TODO: now that extend is not used for type checking, we can merge extending into common function

   ## USABILITY
   - TODO: sockets